ANDREWAHN-UK/tax-calculator/README.md

 The summary takes 2 forms, an initial, very condensed summary on a tile, with a button in the top right to click that brings up an expanded summary.

-On each tile I have  placed a “HRMC info” which takes the user directly to the HMRC website concerning that subject, e.g. the national insurance HMRC info button takes the user to https://www.gov.uk/national-insurance.
+On each tile I have  placed a “HRMC info” button, which takes the user directly to the HMRC website concerning that subject, e.g. the national insurance HMRC info button takes the user to https://www.gov.uk/national-insurance.

 I initially had all the tiles in a simple line, like so: